Dongjie Wang

 1. NeurIPS’23

-Dongjie Wang, Meng Xiao, Min Wu, Pengfei Wang, Yuanchun Zhou, and Yanjie Fu
+Dongjie Wang, Meng Xiao, Min Wu, Yuanchun Zhou, and Yanjie Fu

 Advances in Neural Information Processing Systems, 2023